- What is the Cigna LifeSOURCE Transplant Network®?

 - If a hospital is in-network, does that mean I can get any type of transplant at that center?

 No. Cigna LifeSOURCE considers each type of transplant program individually.
 Each must meet certain requirements.
-For example, a hospital may be considered an in-network Designated Program, but not for heart transplants.
+For example, a hospital may be considered an in-network Designated Program, but only for specific transplant types.
+For example, they can be Designated for kidney but not for heart.

 - Why is there a special network for transplants?